Coastal Quechua

 Coastal Quechua, also called Maritime Quechua or Chincha Quechua, is a hypothesized variety of Classical Quechua spoken in coastal region of the modern Peruvian departments of Lima and Ica.
-It would have been widespread in coastal valleys located between the Rímac and Ica rivers, bordering the Quingnam language in the north and a language from the Aymaran family in the south, with which it shared a transition zone in the valleys of Pisco and Ica.
+It would have been widespread in coastal valleys located between the Rímac and Ica rivers, bordering the Quingnam language in the north and an Aymaran language in the south, with which it shared a transition zone in the valleys of Pisco and Ica.
 Like other non-southern varieties of Quechua, it would have been considered a quechua chinchaisuyo during the colonial period.
 It went extinct due to the depopulation of the southern Peruvian coast, part of the Andean demographic collapse.
+Today, there is no surviving variety that can be considered a descendant of Coastal Quechua.